wade-loccisano/resume/README.md

 ## Projects

-### Resume Site
+### Resume Hosting

-Developed a personal website to host my resume using Next.js.
+Developed a website to host my resume using Next.js.
 Added Docker containerization to allow easy collaboration and deployment across a variety of systems and services.
 Leveraged this site as a learning opportunity to improve my UI/UX, CI/CD, and project management skillsets.